-Shareholder support could reflect arbitrary recommendations by proxy advisors such as ISS.
-Ertimur et al. (2018) report that since 2003, large institutional investors take an active role in developing the guidelines that are the basis of ISS recommendations, which, as such, reflect its clients' aggregated preferences.
-Aggarwal, Erel and Starks (2016) confirm this result, documenting that institutional investors and proxy advisors pay attention to the changing opinions of their beneficiaries and shareholders.
+Erel and Starks (2016) confirm this result, documenting that institutional investors and proxy advisors pay attention to the changing opinions of their beneficiaries and shareholders.
 However, institutional investors do not follow proxy advisors' recommendations blindly.
 Aggarwal et al. (2016) find that shareholders are less likely to follow the recommendations of either management or proxy advisory firms as shareholders are forming their own views due to changes in public opinion.
 Iliev and Lowry (2014) show that institutional investors with larger size of ownership tend to vote more independently from ISS recommendations.

-We therefore repeat our tests by focusing on a subsample of firms with larger-than-median (26%) ownership by the top-5 institutional owners and our results are unchanged.
+We therefore repeat our tests by focusing on a subsample of firms with larger-than-median ownership (> 26%) by the top-5 institutional owners and our results are unchanged.
 Using detailed voting data from 2003-2017, Heath et al. (2019) show that when ISS recommends voting against management, index (active) funds vote with management 54% (42%) of the time.
-This recent stream of the literature strongly suggests that shareholder votes are not simply the reflection of an arbitrary recommendation issued by proxy advisors.
+This recent stream of the literature strongly suggests that shareholder votes are not simply the reflection of recommendations issued by proxy advisors.